-Pathology, as with most medical specialties, is currently facing a growing demand to improve quality, patient safety and diagnostic accuracy because there is an increased emphasis on sub-specialization.
+Pathology, as with most medical specialties, is currently facing a growing demand to improve quality, patient safety and diagnostic accuracy because there is an increased emphasis on subspecialization.
 The ever advancing practice of histology and cytology is demanding the wide use of human perceptual and cognitive processes.
-The changing diagnostic scenario coupled with factor like economic pressure to consolidate and centralize diagnostic services is driving the development of systems that can optimize access to expert opinion and highly specialized pathology services [1]
+The changing diagnostic scenario coupled with factor like economic pressure to consolidate and centralize diagnostic services is driving the development of systems that can optimize access to expert opinion and highly specialized pathology services [1

-The field of optics has made great advancements over the last two-three decades in the form of The field of optics and right cameras.
-Since the 1990s, persistent gains in computer processing advance optics and digital cameras.
-Since the 1990s, persistent gains in computer processing power, data transfer speeds, advances in software and cloud storage solutions have enabled the power, unit trainers opercosts and ances in software and costs as ong software inter-chance the use of digital images for a wide variety of purposes in pathology?
-If the software inter-High-resolution images are generated from whole glass slides which can be analyzed and managed using software .
-Hence, these digitized slides or virtual slides can significantly optimize the workflow of the pathologist .
-The still or dynamic images captured with sites to be assessed by another pathologist, commonly called telepathology as second opinion and frozen section consultations.
+The field of optics has made great advancements over the last two-three decades in the form of advance optics and digital cameras.
+Since the 1990s, persistent gains in computer processing power, data transfer speeds, advances in software and cloud storage solutions have enabled the use of digital images for a wide variety of purposes in pathology []

-and income section constitutions.
+High-resolution images are generated from whole glass slides which can be analyzed and managed using software [3].
+Hence, these digitized slides or virtual slides can significantly optimize the workflow of the pathologist [4].
+The still or dynamic images captured with microscope mounted cameras are transferred by the means of network connections to remote sites to be assessed by another pathologist, commonly called telepathology as second opinion and frozen section consultations

 Digital pathology has the potential to transform the practice of diagnostic pathology.
-However the way radiology has been revolutionized by the introduction of digital imaging over the past 30 years, despite the promise of digital pathology to offer similar benefits, its update for diagnostic pathology has been slow [3].
-The present review attempts to analyze the present scenario, scope and limitations of Digital Pathology.
+However the way radiology has been revolutionized by the introduction of digital imaging over the past 30 years, despite the promise of digital pathology to offer similar benefits, its uptake for diagnostic pathology has been slow [5].
+The present review attempts to analyze the present scenario, scope and limitations of Digital Pathology,